Alexander Technique Center

 What kind of training do Alexander Technique Teachers have?

-Qualified teachers have completed approved trainings that consist of several hours of class each day, four or five days a week, for at least three years.
+Qualified teachers have completed approved in-person trainings that consist of several hours of class each day, four or five days a week, for at least three years.
 Trainees are provided with the ample, regular class time and individual attention necessary for developing the skills and knowledge essential to teaching the Technique.

 The first Alexander Technique teacher training course was started in 1932 by F. Matthias Alexander in response to both numerous requests and the strong encouragement of such notables as philosopher and Alexander Technique student, John Dewey.
 Alexander continued to train teachers until shortly before his death in 1955.
 During the decades of the course's existence, Alexander’s trainees included physicians, educators, musicians, housewives, students, artists, dancers and others.
 All of his trainees went through the same in-depth daily training for a minimum of three years.
 Today, approved teacher training courses, including the Alexander Technique Center of Washington, maintain F. M. Alexander’s standards for this unique professional training.
 Teachers' organizations that approve teacher training programs are the American Society for the Alexander Technique (AmSAT), The Society of Teachers of the Alexander Technique, UK (STAT), and their affiliated societies in 18 countries.